-In March 2018, the Treasury announced certain 'integrity' measures aimed at minimising use of stapled structures to 'convert' what would otherwise be active business income to 'passive income'.
-These measures are intended to cover situations where a tax-transparent stapled entity invests in developed real estate and leases that real estate to another stapled entity to carry on a trading business on that real estate.
-The Treasury announcement expressed concerns that these types of stapled structures are sometimes used in ways to convert what would otherwise be 'active income' into 'passive income', which in turn has produced a competitive advantage to investors that are not residents in Australia.
-The integrity measures include an increase in the MIT withholding tax rate on 'active business income' from 15 to 30 per cent (subject to potential seven to 15-year transitional measures and exceptions, particularly benefiting infrastructure funds).
-The above-mentioned announced measures would principally capture stapled investment holding structures as opposed to stapled investment fund structures of the kind described above.
-The measures regarding stapled structures would generally not apply to stapled investment fund structures that do not involve one stapled fund entity leasing or licensing assets (such as real estate) or lending money to another stapled fund entity.
+In April 2019, measures were introduced to address perceived risks posed by stapled structures and similar arrangements and limit access to concessions currently available to foreign investors for passive income.
+Following surveillance by the Treasury, concerns were raised over situations where a tax-transparent stapled entity was investing in developed real estate and leasing that real estate to another stapled entity to carry on a trading business on that real estate.
+The Treasury flagged that these types of stapled structures were sometimes used in ways to convert what would otherwise be 'active income' into 'passive income', which in turn has produced a competitive advantage to investors that are not residents in Australia.
+The new measures address these concerns, and from 1 July 2019, the new measures increase the MIT withholding tax rate on fund payments that are attributable to 'non-concessional MIT income' from 15 to 30 per cent.
+The non-concessional MIT withholding rate imposed on cross staple arrangements generally does not apply to traditional commercial property structures, which do not involve an 'asset entity' leasing or licensing assets (such as real estate) or lending money to an 'operating entity' that generates active business income.
+The new measures are not limited to stapled instruments, and can apply where there is 80 per cent common ownership by external entities across the asset entity and operating entity.
+The new measures are highly complex and are accompanied by various exceptions and transitional arrangements.